ElinaFF/PICO/index.md

          sudo apt-get install git

          Enter your root password and follow the installation instructions.
-         For more details follows [this](https://git-scm.com/download/linux) link.
+         For more details follows <a href="https://git-scm.com/download/linux">this</a> link.
    </details>

 </details>